Advice, Safety Tips, and Travel Insurance Options in Thailand

 - Individuals with disabilities might not find the same accessibility as in the United States.

-- There is lots of adventure tourism – safety inspections and standards may not be compatible with those in the U.S.
+- There is a lot of adventure tourism, and safety inspections and standards may not be compatible with those in the U.S.

 - The cool season of November to February, when most travelers visit, still regularly sees temperatures reach 86F/30C.

-When traveling to a developing country that also has political unrest, dependable travel and medical insurance become even more critical.
+When traveling to any developing country, dependable travel and medical insurance become even more critical.

 International Travel Insurance for Visitors to Thailand

-As you plan your trip, take advantage of the opportunity to purchase both travel insurance and medical insurance so that you can be prepared for any unforeseen and unwanted events.
+As you plan your trip, take advantage of the opportunity to purchase both travel insurance so that you can be covered for any unforeseen events and emergencies.

 Thai Travel Medical Insurance

 Typically, travel medical insurance provides temporary health coverage for you and those in your traveling party.
-These plans provide coverage for accidents or illness, saving you from large medical bills if you require a visit to a doctor or hospital.
+These plans offer coverage for accidents or illnesses, saving you from large medical bills if you require a visit to a doctor or hospital.

 Best Travel Insurance for Visitors to Thailand

-The Atlas Plan is a great all-around option for travelers to Thailand offering a wide range of benefits at a reasonable price.
-All nationalities are eligible to apply.
+A great option, Atlas Travel Insurance, is a great all-around option for travelers to Thailand.
+It offers a wide range of benefits at a reasonable price.
+All nationalities are eligible to apply, excluding residents of Canada and Australia.

 Atlas Travel Insurance